katholiek-onderwijs-vlaanderen/odoutils/docs/TECH_OVERVIEW_ODORUN.md

 * A postgres container.
 * An odoo container.

 The necessary command line arguments for odoo-bin are passed in at creation time of the containers.
-More specifically: `-i` and `-u` to install and upgrade the module, as well as `--dev xml,reload` to trigger reading of xml files from disk rather than database, and to trigger reloading of changes to python files.
+More specifically: `-i` and `-u` to install and upgrade the module.

 The odoo container is stopped when the user presses CTRL-C (but not removed, it is re-used next time the tests are run).